ajv-validator/ajv/KEYWORDS.md

 ### `if`/`then`/`else`

 These keywords allow to implement conditional validation.
-Their values should be valid JSON-schemas (object or boolean).
+Their values should be valid JSON Schemas (object or boolean).

 If `if` keyword is absent, the validation succeds.